-Pre-award costs expected to exceed \$100,000 or incurred more than 90 days before the date of the Award require the written authorization of the ARPA-E Contracting Officer.
+Pre-award costs expected to exceed \$100,000 or incurred more than 90 days before the date of the Award require the prior written authorization of the ARPA-E Contracting Officer.

-Please refer to the "Applicants' Guide to ARPA-E Award Negotiations" (http://arpa-e.energy.gov/sites/default/files/Award\Negotiations\Guide%20%20March%202015.pdf) for additional guidance on pre-award costs.
+Please refer to https://arpa-e.energy.gov/?q=site-page/pre-award-costs for additional guidance on pre-award costs.